 There are countless other species of antelopes to discover on safari, as well, and your expert safari guide will help point them out.

 Photo courtesy of Candice and Paul Heckel

-Bushpigs (often referred to on safari as “Pumbas” after the character in The Lion King) are a common sight on safari in South Africa.
+Bushpigs (often referred to on safari as “Pumbas” after the character in The Lion King) are some of the more common wildlife in South Africa.
 Also known as warthogs, they are easily recognizable by their short, upward curving tusks and bristly manes.
 Bushpigs have a few quirky habits: When they run, they lift their tufted tails in the air, so it looks like they’re waving little flags.
-They’re also known for kneeling on their knees when they eat.
+They’re also known for kneeling on their front knees when they drink.

 You can’t miss the nest of a social weaver colony: it looks like a huge bundle of hay stuck at the top of a tree.
 A colony of social weavers will build a giant, communal nest that can house up to 500 birds.
 These well-constructed nests (which can sometimes last over 100 years!) provide cool shade during the day and warmth at night.
 However, they can pose some problems for human civilization, since social weavers will often build their nests on electric poles.
 During wet season, the nests can get waterlogged, and their weight can bring down the power lines.

 The springhare, spread across much of southern and eastern Africa, is an adorable rodent that looks like a cross between a squirrel and a kangaroo.
 They’re especially common in South Africa; the locals call them springhaas.
 These nocturnal creatures burrow underground and come out at night to hop across the bush and forage for food.
 Their long, black-tipped tails help them keep their balance while they jump up to 30 feet.